 I was so happy with the outside I went ahead and did the inside too!

 My plan worked…none of the Mom’s were able to throw these Thank-you cards away!
 Ah…success!
 I feel I was also successful in bringing back the house party.
 All the kids in attendance had so much fun at Jack’s Mario Party they requested house parties of their own!
 I was really impressed with all my Mom friends creativity with their kid’s parties as most of them are not the crafty type.
 Yay house parties!!

 Mama Mia I know this was a long post…but thanks for staying with me.
-As always thanks for coming for a visit!
-Love to hear what you think!
+As always thanks for stopping by.

 Have a Mario-volous day!